dodgyone23/plu-ts-docs/src/language/values/aliases.md

 ## What's the `plu-ts` type of my alias?

-as explained in the [types](./types.md) section; aliases and structs have different `plu-ts` level types;

-to access them we need to use the `type` static method defined in the Alias class:
+As explained in the [types](./types.md) section, aliases and structs have different `plu-ts` level types.
+To access them we need to use the `type` static method defined in the Alias class:

 ```ts
 const agePlutsType = Age.type;
 ```
-so if we want to define a function that accepts an `Age` as input we would write
+So if we want to define a function that accepts an `Age` as input we would write:
 ```ts
 const pisAdult = plam( Age.type, bool )
 ( age =>